Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 	... />
 ```

+It is best practice, to implement confirmation barrier when it comes to executing sensitive operations such as deleting data.
+So let's follow the same principle here.
 In the code behind click event handler, you need need to use the Xamarin.Forms ```Page.DisplayAlert()``` method to show a confirmation dialog before executing our data delete logic.
 ```csharp
 private async void DeleteCourseButton_OnClicked(object sender, EventArgs e) {